4ommyx/RFM_model/README.md

 ## 📊 Overview of K-Means Clustering

 **K-Means** is an iterative algorithm that partitions data into *K* distinct, non-overlapping clusters based on feature similarity.
-The general steps include:
+The general steps include :

 1. Select the number of clusters (**K**)
 2. Initialize **centroids** randomly